DeiC-HPC/BitBulldozersLab/Velocity4LumiContainers/README.md

 # Results

+## Pros

+- Easy to setup
-- Creates sif containers
+- Creates sif containers from predefined setup scripts
+- Adding new libraries etc. is easy - it's basically just bash scripts for your specific linux distro (e.g., zypper with opensuse).
 - Dependency resolution seems to work well
+- It is easy to combine different versions and set dependencies between versions of different packages.
 - Resulting containers work on Lumi (as long as the packages are compatible with Lumi)
 - Network speeds are similar to other open source containers

-# Issues
+## Cons
-- Cannot make versions with name "X.X.X_dev" or "working" etc. This would be handy if its an experimental version from e.g. a git commit
+- Cannot make versions with name "X.X.X_dev" or "working" etc. This would be handy if it's an experimental version from e.g. a git commit
-- The error messages are a bit limited; e.g., if your version isn't some sort of number it'll just say "No available build".
+- The error messages are limited; e.g., if your version isn't some sort of number it'll just say "No available build".
 - Error message if using `=` when setting envar with `!envar` is cryptic.
 - Folders cannot contain `_`
 - Mapping values are not allowed (?) i.e. `libfabric@2.0.0:`
 - `Python 3.10` becomes `Python 3.1`
-- The graph or hashes are not stable so layers are rebuilt even if that's not necessary.
+- The graph or hashes are not necessarily stable so layers are rebuilt even if that's not necessary.

-## Would be nice to have features.
+## Nice to have features
 - Top level folder that groups packages. e.g.: Python related stuff, communication, different MPI (MPICH, OpenMPI) etc.
 - Configuration File --> allow to specify a full container toolchain for a config. e.g., `velocity build lumi_latest` should build a container according to the config file.
-- Show depedency tree for a given package & version
+- Show dependency tree for a given package & version

 # Conclusion

-Great way to simplify/automate container building with some downsides.
-There are also some features that would be nice to have.
+`Velocity` seems like a good starting point to simplify/automate container building with some downsides.
+The pros are that it works well once the initial definition files are written and if the user defines compatible versions.
+However, the error messages are not self-explanatory.
+The naming & versioning is currently limited.
+Additionally, there are also some features that would be nice to have.